Why do I need to have pre-transplant evaluation tests?

 Here are some guidelines to follow before your scheduled pulmonary function tests:

-- Be sure to get plenty of sleep the night before.
+- Be sure to get plenty of sleep the night before your scheduled test.

 - Plan to wear loose clothing during the test so you can give your greatest breathing effort.